 Crime statistics and public-safety context

-Collin County is one of the safer large counties in Texas by crime rate.
-All four of its major cities — Plano, Frisco, McKinney, and Allen — consistently rank among the safest large cities in the United States by violent crime rate.
-The county's affluent suburban character, high homeownership rates, and low unemployment translate to low violent crime filing volumes in both the District and County clerk portals.
+Collin County is one of the safest large counties in Texas by violent crime rate.
+All four major cities — Plano, Frisco, McKinney, and Allen — consistently rank among the safest large cities in the United States.
+The county's affluent suburban character, high homeownership rates, and low unemployment contribute to below-average crime levels.
+That said, the large apartment complex population in newer Frisco and McKinney development areas generates DWI and property crime filings that are higher than the low violent crime rates suggest.
+Source: Texas Department of Public Safety, Crime in Texas 2023.

 Major cities in Collin County